hexylena/bdb/9-redo/report.md

 > in class.
 And it offers you less insight into your students and therefore less
 > feeling about whether what you do with it, does land with them.

-The potentially resulting cyberbullying, racism, and ableism, lead me to consciously make different choices.
+The potentially resulting cyberbullying, racism, and ableism, lead me to consciously make different choices, which I discuss below.
+I understand the reason for the criticism, but disagree with the solution, I think we can find alternatives that are better.

 ## Hypothetical